zopefoundation/zope.structuredtext/docs/index.rst

 :class:`~.StructuredTextNode` hierarchies using XML tools such as XSLT.

 The second step in using StructuredText is to apply additional structuring rules based on text content.
-A variety of differentText rules can be used.
+A variety of different text rules can be used.
 Typically, these are used to implement a structured text language for producing documents, but any sort of structured text language could be implemented in the second